esa/pagmo/doc/sphinx/tutorials/approximating_the_hypervolume.rst

 Plot below presents the measured running time (average and MAX out of 10) of FPRAS for varying **Front size** and **Dimension**.
 The algorithm was instantiated with **eps=0.1** and **delta=0.1**.
-Notice the lack of any significant increase in time as the dimension increases.
+Notice the lack of any exponential increase in time as the dimension increases.

 .. image:: ../images/tutorials/hv_compute_fpras_runtime.png
   :width: 850px